cjsatuforc/MiniMega2560/README.md

 This is my first project on GitHub so it will appear a little rough until I get up to speed.

+This is my build of a MiniMega2560 board.
+It uses the Mega2560 cpu with a CP2104 USB interface.
+The reason that I made this board was I wanted a more ports and memory for Arduino projects and I wanted a 3.3 volt Mega2560 that could be used with a breadboard.

-The project now has several board for the MiniMega2560 board the can run Arduino.
+The project now has several boards for the MiniMega2560 board the can run Arduino.
-1. A network card using the W5500 chip.
+1. Network card using the W5500 chip.
-2. A 3.3 volt PoE module for the network card.
+2. 3.3 volt PoE module for the network card.
-3. A Adafruit feather adapter board.
+3. Adafruit feather adapter board.
-4. A prototype board
+4. General prototype board.
+5. Data logger board (Clock, 32K Fram memory, and SD Micro card support).
-5. A WiFi board.
+6. WiFi board.
 The MiniMega2560v01_WiFi now has code for testing NetCard to WiFi Card via serial link.

 The WiKi has info on how I test my boards.

 I am designing a GRBL CNC board at this time so I can make solder past stencils.
 I will post that board also when done.

-This is my build of a MiniMega2560 board.
-It uses the Mega2560 cpu with a CP2104 USB interface.
-The reason that I made this board was I wanted a more ports and memory for Arduino projects and I wanted a 3.3 volt Mega2560 that could be used with a breadboard.

 The bare board can be found at OSH Park. https://oshpark.com/shared_projects/cue1DDEi with project name MiniMega2560v10.1.